Power station for all of my USB needs wants and desires.

 However the level of fucks given about this standard at the Chinese manufacturing plants is non-existent and thus I had to redo all of my work in the first picture during the assembly Process.
 That apparently Red was Ground and White was power.
 So the lesson to be learned here is always do a pin check whenever you split apart a cable because you could be dealing with some drunkard that is color blind at the plant which only cares if it passes QA.
 After a lot of time with all of the fasteners and nylon washers and drilling.
 And also continuity testing to make sure that went I hooked it up to my 12vdc brick it was not going to explode upon firing it up.
-The part came where I had to tune all of the DC-DC step down circuits to go to 5.10vdc or at least as close as you possible can.
-Within the USB power supply environment a USB can accept up to a %5 percent tolerance where the regulators built within which ever device you are powering can accept.
+The part came where I had to tune all of the DC-DC step-down circuits to go to 5.10vdc or at least as close as you possibly can.
+Within the USB power supply environment, a USB can accept up to a %5 percent tolerance where the regulators built within whichever device you are powering can accept.
 A lot of times people will go to 5.20vdc for things like the Raspberry Pi however I play it a little safe at 5.10vdc in case the pots move in one direction or the other nothing would really happen.

 Phone charging with the station:

 Normally I would say that my hack is complete.
 I was able to power up my Raspberry Pi, my li-po charge for my Xbox 360 controllers, my Orange Pi, and Even my Pine A64.
 But something is wrong!
 Upon plugging in my Iphone 4 that I had laying around not doing a damn thing it didn’t want to take a charge. no matter what voltage level I set it wanted nothing to do with my Power station.
-It turns out that even if the cel phone is only using pins 1 and 4 that depending on the device it will also check the data line to see exactly what kind of power supply that it is working with.
+It turns out that even if the cell phone is only using pins 1 and 4 that depending on the device it will also check the data line to see exactly what kind of power supply that it is working with.
 So once again I had to take apart my USB power station and add 200Ohm resistors onto every data line (which apparently with these Chinese cables is black and green.
 Yeah) After I did that and used the USB Battery Charger 1.2 diagram for simplicity reasons.
-My Iphone 4 came back to life and was charging happily off of my USB Charging Station.
+My iPhone 4 came back to life and was charging happily off of my USB Charging Station.